jenskutilek/FiraSystemFontReplacement/README.md

 Download and unzip the font files from <http://www.kutilek.de/download/fira-system-fonts.zip>.

-Copy the 4 font files into the `/Library/Fonts` folder on your system disk.
+Copy the font file FiraSystem.ttc into the `/Library/Fonts` folder on your system disk.

-You may have to log out and in again in order to see the change take effect.
+You may have to log out and in again in order to see the change take effect, or better, turn your computer off and then on again.

 ### How to uninstall:

-Delete or move the font files from the `/Library/Fonts` folder.
+Delete or move the font file from the `/Library/Fonts` folder.

 ### How does it work?